wpPlugins-io/Press-Elements/readme.txt

 = Included Widgets =

-Press Elements comes with 14 useful Elemenotr widgets, 10 of them are free of charge!
+Press Elements comes with 16 useful Elementor widgets, 10 of them are free of charge!

 Site Elements: